-Stroke prevention is a major public health priority: the surgical option, carotid endarterectomy (CEA), has been available for more than 50 years and has been the standard treatment for critical carotid stenosis in symptomatic and asymptomatic patients.
-Carotid artery stenting (CAS) is a new and effective endovascular treatment that avoids the pain and morbidity associated with surgery.
+Stroke prevention is a major public health priority: the surgical option to treat carotid stenosis, carotid endarterectomy (CEA), has been available for more than 50 years and has been the standard treatment for severe carotid lesions in symptomatic and asymptomatic patients.
+Carotid artery stenting (CAS) is a more recent and effective endovascular alternative that avoids the invasiveness and morbidity associated with surgery.

-Clinical trials have not yet provided clear evidence of superiority of either treatment for “standard operative risk” patients and have been criticized for their design, patient selection, and very variable physician training and credentialing.
+Clinical trials have not yet provided clear evidence of the superiority of either treatment for “standard operative risk” patients, and several of them have been criticised for their design, patient selection, and variable physician endovascular training and credentialing requirements.

-Solid evidence is still needed in many aspects of the management of CAS: we are aware that in the field of this specific interventional therapy, rapid changes in available therapeutic techniques create the situation in which clinical practice tends to follow technical developments without evidence from well-designed randomized trials.
+Solid evidence is still needed in many aspects of CAS, as rapid changes in equipment and techniques create a situation in which clinical practice tends to follow technical developments without the support of adequately powered randomised trials.

-In this gap of clear evidence, carotid artery stenting can be an alternative to surgery only if the peri-procedural complications are equal or less than the ones related to carotid endarterectomy.
-From this perspective, preprocedural evaluation of CAS technical risks, use of cerebral protection devices, stent selection and proper management of CAS complications are all key-points for managing...
+Acknowledging the gap in evidence, CAS should be considered as an alternative to surgery only in institutions able to show that their periprocedural complication rates with CAS are equal or lower than with CEA.
+Preprocedural evaluation of CAS technical risks, use of cerebral protection devices, stent selection and proper management of complications are all key factors in achieving a safe CAS...

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com